Skip to main content

 });

-This event is fired whenever a new personalization is triggered (ie, when the visitor matches the target segment of the personalization).
-As a personalization can be associated with extra exposition options, such as capping, it is possible that the actual personalization action does not take place (banner or popin not displayed, for instance).
-In this case, the personalization does not activate (see next event).
-Also note that if the personalization triggers on several pages, the event will be fired several times during the session, not just the first time.
+This event triggers when a personalization triggers (i.e., when the visitor matches the target segment).
+Extra exposition options, such as capping, may prevent the personalization action (e.g., banner or pop-in display).
+In this scenario, the personalization does not activate (see the next event).
+If the personalization triggers on multiple pages, the event fires each time.

 Data available in the event